test-bench/mruby-ruby-compat/README.md

   - In MRI, the penultimate argument is a decimal value for seconds (e.g. `1.11` means one second and 11 milliseconds), and the final argument is the time zone offset.
   - In mruby, the penultimate argument is an integer value for seconds, and the final argument is an integer value for the number of microseconds.
 In the above example of `1.11`, you'd pass `1` and `110000` as the final two arguments to mruby.

 - **Standard libraries** - The mruby equivalent of Ruby's standard libraries cannot be required; they must be compiled in to mruby itself.
-This means e.g. `require 'json'` must be "guarded" by a check for mruby, e.g. `require 'json' unless RUBY_ENGINE == 'mruby'`
+This means e.g. `require 'json'` must be "guarded" by a check for mruby, e.g. `require 'json' unless RUBY_ENGINE == 'mruby'`.
+This also applies to `require 'test_bench'` and `require 'test_bench/fixture'`, as they are compiled in to MRuby, too.

 - **defined?** - `defined?` does not work on mruby, which means e.g. `defined?(Foo::Bar)` must be written as `Object.const_defined?(:Foo) && Foo.const_defined?(:Bar)`